 Diversions for You and Your Friends is a feature of the blog, which appears every Monday.
-To find out more about Diversions, read the Introduction and Part 1, or you can visit the Diversions Archive.
+To find out more about Diversions, read the Introduction and Number 1, or you can visit the Diversions Archive.

 - Online version.
 Read “The Happiest Man in the World” or forward this PDF for a friend to read in his or her browser.